 “These simple measures will go a long way in preventing infections in both yourself and those around you,” adds Dr. Phillips.

 “People who have typical cold symptoms such as runny nose and congestion without a fever don’t need to see the doctor.
 As with a cold, they should stay at home until they’re no longer sick,” explains Jennifer L. Lighter, MD, pediatric infectious disease expert and hospital epidemiologist at NYU Langone.

-For worsening cold symptoms including fever or muscle aches and pains, we recommend that you stay home and speak with one of our care providers using NYU Langone’s Virtual Urgent Care.
-Appointments are available seven days a week, and you can see a doctor right from your mobile device, without having to leave home.
-Urgent care and emergency locations are often busy and crowded.
+For worsening symptoms including fever or muscle aches and pains, we recommend that you stay home and speak with one of our care providers using NYU Langone’s Virtual Urgent Care.
+You can schedule an appointment at a time that is convenient for you and see a care provider right from your mobile device, without having to leave home.

 When to Seek Emergency Care

 If you have a fever, cough, and shortness of breath, you should seek medical care quickly.